asathiya007/nba-trending-teams/line_graph_visualization/README.md

 The nature of this data led to two graphs being displayed on the HTML page: a positive Tweet counts vs. date graph and a negative Tweet counts vs. date graph.

+Note: the line graph visualization data is a processed version of the model output data.
+The `data_manipulation.ipynb` file contains logic for getting daily Tweet counts for each team and getting sample Tweets for each team on each day.

 ## How To Run Locally
 1. Clone this repository to your local machine.
 2. Navigate to the `line_graph_visualization` directory within the cloned repo through your command-line interface.